byu-cpe/ecen520_student/rx_sim/UART_Receiver_sim.md

 | CLK_FREQUENCY | 100_000_000 | The clock frequency |
 | REFRESH_RATE  | 200 | Specifies the display refresh rate in Hz  |

+The `REFRESH_RATE` parameter specifies how often the display should be refreshed.
+The refresh rate is the number of times per second that the complete display is updated (i.e., all 8 digits).

 The `dp_in`, `blank`, and `anode` signals are 8-bit signals such that each bit corresponds to a specific digit of the display.
-Bit 0 of this multi-bit signalcorresponds to the rightmost digit and bit 7 corresponds to the leftmost digit.
+Bit 0 of this multi-bit signal corresponds to the rightmost digit and bit 7 corresponds to the leftmost digit.

 The `anode` signals should be driven in a round-robin fashion so that each digit is displayed for a short amount of time.
 These signals are low asserted.